Last Updated on

 It is the perfect beach for all tourists as it is suitable both for relaxing and for fun.
 One can simply sit on the sand and enjoy the waves and the sunset or if they want, they can go snorkeling or diving.
 This versatility is what makes it famous along with its beauty.
 It is a must-visit the island.

 6. Neil Island

 It is now called Shaheed Island.
 Even the beaches at Neill Islands are pristine and safe.
 This makes them very attractive to tourists.
-This island is perfect place for newly weds couples to visit in Andaman and nicobar islands for honeymoon.
+This island is a perfect place for newlyweds couples to visit in Andaman and Nicobar islands for honeymoon.
 There is very poor internet connectivity here and is hence perfect for those who want to detach for a few days.